tcpipuk/go-matrix-openai-wiki-bot/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

-## License
+## Licence

-This project is licensed under the MIT License.
+This project is licensed under the MIT Licence.
 See the [LICENSE](LICENSE) file for details.